cea-hpc/modules/doc/source/module.rst

  variable.
 The ``--append`` flag will append the *directory* to :envvar:`MODULEPATH`.

- Reference counter environment variable :envvar:`__MODULES_SHARE_MODULEPATH<__MODULES_SHARE_\<VAR\>>` is also set to increase the number of times *directory* has been added to :envvar:`MODULEPATH`.
+ If :mfcmd:`module use<module>` is called during a modulefile evaluation, the reference counter environment variable :envvar:`__MODULES_SHARE_MODULEPATH<__MODULES_SHARE_\<VAR\>>` is also set to increase the number of times *directory* has been added to :envvar:`MODULEPATH`.
+Reference counter is not updated when :subcmd:`module use<use>` is called from the command-line or within an initialization modulefile script.

  A *directory* that does not exist yet can be specified as argument and then be added to :envvar:`MODULEPATH`.